 Several times an hour you must stop and wipe down your fingers and hands, which become literally blackened with THC referred to as “finger hash.”
 Most people smoke this while trimming and then take the leftover home.

 But as these towns are so small, everyone already knows everyone and they all watch each others’ backs.
 Daily phone call conversations (via landlines, as often these towns have no cell service) keep locals informed as to the helicopters current locations.
 Any strange cars along the deserted mountain roads are immediately deemed suspicious and given a watchful eye — although you may not even realize you are being watched.
 Occasionally if anti-marijuana teams should get to close, growers will even pay the trimmers for any unpaid work and kick them out.
 The growers themselves then proceed to just lay low inside with their fingers crossed, pretending no one is home.

 Because the work is slow, tedious, and repetitive, most people tire of it after only a few days.
 Others may last a week or even two, but regardless everyone eventually needs a break for at least a couple days.
 At this point all of your turkey bags are weighed and you get handed a fat stack of cash.

 After spending a couple days on the beach, catching up with friends and random locals alike, or relaxing around the slightly-bigger-yet-still-small towns along the 101, most people usually head back “up in the mountains” (California slang for working the cannabis fields) and repeat the whole process over.
 Sometimes you return to the same operation, sometimes you don’t, but each is always a learning experience.
-Once I stumbled upon this small town where one of the local residents had coined and distributed his own gold and silver coins named after said town — apparently some of the locals use them for transactions amongst themselves.
+Once I stumbled upon this small town where one of the local residents had coined and distributed his own gold and silver coins named after said town — apparently some of the locals use them for transactions among themselves.

 By December the outdoor season is coming to an end and the excess work quickly dries up.
 Many workers have already gotten tired of trimming and hit the road again.